-Accompanied by recommendations and suggestions for future research in this area.
+Should be accompanied by recommendations and suggestions for future research in this area.

 For all newly synthesized compounds, their physical and spectral characteristics, as well as elemental analysis data or high-resolution mass spectra, must be provided.
-An editor may accept an article that does not contain all the physicochemical parameters of the new compounds if he considers that the data provided are sufficient to confirm their structure.
+An editor may accept an article that does not contain all the physicochemical parameters of the new compounds if he/she considers that the data provided are sufficient to confirm their structure.

 Physico-chemical characteristics of substances should be given in the following order

 • Physical state, melting and boiling point, retention factor, polarization rotation constant

 For each crystalline product, indicate the range of melting points together with the solvent used during recrystallization, and for liquid products, the boiling point.
 Relevant literature data must be provided for the substances described previously.
 In the case of TLC, the retention factor (Rf), calculated according to the standard method and with a value less than one, as well as the eluent and the imaging method should be indicated.
 To describe the HPLC / HPLC assay data, the retention time (tR) and column type should also be indicated.
 To characterize the optically active substances, give the data of polarimetric analysis (the value of the specific rotation of the plane of polarization ? and the concentration of the measured solution).

 Pale yellow oil; TLC (hexane/EtOAc 4:6, KMnO4-stain) Rf 0.28;